argodev/studies/ot_survey/OT_Class_07_Manuscript.md

 Now look at Psalm 2.

-- Verse 2, the kings of the take their stand against the Lord and his Anointed One (_Messsiah_).
+- Verse 2, the kings of the earth take their stand against the Lord and his Anointed One (_Messsiah_).
 - Verse 5: he rebukes them.
 - Verse 6: He’s installed his King.
 - Verses 7-9: “The Lord said to me, ‘You are my Son; today I have begotten you.
 Ask of me, and I will make the nations your heritage, and the ends of the earth your possession.’”